ChongWu-Biostat/MCSS/README.md

 %				The default value is 0.001.
 %		beta_0--starting value of beta.
 %				If we set beta_0=-1, a good starting value will be calculated.
 %		method--method for step2 in Algorithm 1.
-2 (default) stands for CVX.
+1 (default) is sub-gradient and  2  stands for CVX.
 %		weight--weight of exclusivity cost.
 The default is 1.
 %		max_iter_num--maximum number of iterations for difference of convex step.
 %				The default value is 20.